romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How do you change which repositories can access a specific runner group in an organization?
+Q: How do you change which repositories can access a specific runner group in an organization?
 <details><summary>Show the answer</summary><p>

 - **In the organization's settings, go to Actions, click on Runner groups, select a group, and then adjust the repository access settings**